-- 6.0.3 Parties recognize that state funded COLA is for the purpose of the off-setting the District's increased cost of doing business, including salary increases, step and column advances, increase in fringe benefits, statutory costs, and increased costs of new and continued program operation. - 6.1 Bargaining unit members covered by this Agreement will be paid salaries as provided in the Murrieta Valley Unified School District Certificated Salary Schedules as provided in the attached Appendix A (effective 07/01/2018), and as augmented by Extra-Duty Stipend Schedule in the attached Appendix B. - 6.1.1 For 2020-2021, all unit members in a paid status at the time of February 4, 2021 will receive a 3% one-time, off-schedule payment based on their 2020-2021 base salary schedule placement, not including extra duty or overtime.
-The District and the Association agree to return to Adhoc (March 2021) to discuss the recommendation of the January Governor's 2021-2022 Budget proposal, District reserves, budget, and multi-year projections for 2021-2022 negotiations.
+- 6.0.3 Parties recognize that state funded COLA is for the purpose of the off-setting the District's increased cost of doing business, including salary increases, step and column advances, increase in fringe benefits, statutory costs, and increased costs of new and continued program operation. - 6.1 Bargaining unit members covered by this Agreement will be paid salaries as provided in the Murrieta Valley Unified School District Certificated Salary Schedules as provided in the attached Appendix A (effective 07/01/2018), and as augmented by Extra-Duty Stipend Schedule in the attached Appendix B. - 6.1.1 Effective July 1, 2019, a 2.5% increase will be applied to all Certificated Salary Schedules (Appendix A) and Extra-Duty Stipend Schedules (Appendix B).